punkave/best-practices/JavaScript/overview.md

 });
 ```

-This will clutter up the database if the event objects happen to get stored back to it.
+This will clutter up the database with stale information (or worse) if the event objects get stored back to it.

-Mark it as temporary:
+So mark it as temporary:

 RIGHT: